 Passengers debarking from ferry to Pianosa are going to immediately feel the unmatched peaceful atmosphere this nearly uninhabited Tuscan island is providing!

 Pianosa is the 5th biggest island of the Tuscan Archipelago and also the closest one to Elba abstaining a distance of 14 kilometers.
 Its population reaches almost the number of 2500 inhabitants.
-It has a coastal perimeter of 18 kilometers and its dimension is approx. 10 square kilometers with the highest point being 30 meters above sea level.
-Ferry routes Pianosa occur from and to Piombino and Rio Marina especially in high season periods.
+It has a coastal perimeter of around 25 kilometers and its dimension is approx. 10 square kilometers with the highest point being 30 meters above sea level.
+Ferry routes Pianosa occur from Piombino and Rio Marina, especially in high season periods.

 Pianosa accepts only a fix number of visitors per day so it would be wise to book your ferry tickets in advance!